alisw/AliPhysics/MUON/READMEshuttle.txt

 The matrices of TGeoHMatrix type, with TObject::fUniqueID equal to the geometry module Id, are put in a TClonesArray and saved in the Root file with a key "GMSarray".

+This chapter is defined in the READMEshuttle.txt file.

 */